How will I study?

 How long will I spend studying each unit?

 - The length of time needed to study a unit will vary with your experience and the complexity of the unit being studied.

 - It is anticipated that each unit will require a student to spend approximately twenty hours studying, depending on the student’s experience, plus further study time for questions and reading and completion of the assignments.

 - Students who enter this programme need to be aware of the commitment required to study this challenging and rewarding programme.

 Are there any tutorial seminars?

-- All students will be eligible to attend two optional weekend seminars.
-Normally held in November 2022 and March 2023 (exact dates will be confirmed as soon as possible after enrolment).
+- There will be two intensive weekend seminars.
+Normally held in November 2022 and March 2023 (exact dates will be confirmed as soon as possible after enrolment)

 - The weekend seminars will be held in Central London.

 - Authors will lecture and revise study material during two full days of teaching.